Beaverdam Brook (New Jersey)

 Beaverdam Brook is a tributary of Lawrence Brook in central East Brunswick, New Jersey in the United States.

 Course

-The source of Beaverdam Brook is at 40°25′33″N 74°25′44″W in central East Brunswick, near the intersection of CR-617 (Ryders Lane) with Dunhams Corner Road.
+The source of Beaverdam Brook is at 40°25′33″N 74°25′44″W in central East Brunswick, near the intersection of CR-617 (Ryders Lane) and Dunhams Corner Road.
 It crosses Dutch Road and the New Jersey Turnpike.
 It flows under Hardenburg Lane, and goes through the Tamarack County Golf Course.
 It crosses Fresh Ponds Road and Riva Avenue and drains into Farrington Lake, a dammed section of Lawrence Brook, at 40°25′53″N 74°28′18″W.

 Accessibility

 This stream crosses many roads and runs through a golf course, both of which make it easily accessible.